Moddable-OpenSource/moddable/documentation/tools/tools.md

 Note that `mcrun` does not yet support `xsdb` on all targets.

 ### Output mode
-To support these diverse uses, xsdb has two output modes: test and JSON.
+To support diverse uses, xsdb has two output modes: test and JSON.
 Text mode generates output similar to gdb.
-JSON mode outputs structured JSON data which can be reliably parsed by code without the usual fragility of text scraping.
+JSON mode outputs structured JSON data which can be reliably parsed by code without the fragility of text scraping.
 JSON output mode adapts gdb's "machine mode" to the JavaScript ecosystem.
 To set the output mode:

 ```shell
 set output text